utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 updated: 2023-03-15
 ---

-You can configure Live Collections from the right sidebar in Postman.
-You can also configure data redaction within your service.
+You can configure Live Collections settings such as update preference or status from the right sidebar in Postman.
+You can configure data redaction and data truncation settings only within the instrumentation code in your service.

 ## Contents